Where and How to Recycle or Dispose of Christmas Trees in Indiana after Christmas

 days for collection.
 Each tree will count as one heavy trash item.

-will not be picked up.
+- Allen County, Fort Wayne area - Drop off your Christmas tree at the locations below.
+Christmas trees will not be picked up.
 Wreathes are not accepted.
-See the list at
+See the list at right or call

 is available curbside on your regular trash days beginning January

 1st.
 Please remove all decorations and do not bag your tree.

 Christmas tree pick up is included in the program at no additional